hire-us/hire-us/README.md

 Unit, integration and e2e (selenium) tests.

 ### Notable on frontend

+[tipsi-stripe](https://github.com/ex-tipsi/hire-us) We always were sure that good RN project should support both mobile platforms at the same time.
+We always were sure that payment processing library should be well-tested.
+There was no such project to fulfill our requirements with Stripe + RN.
+We've made it.
+Tip: braintree has no such library right now so you can create it and earn fame.

 [Eslint plugin](https://github.com/tipsi/eslint-plugin-tipsi) - don't waste time on recurrent reviewer comments, use linter